 where $\ell(\Gamma)$ is the length of the curve $\Gamma$.
 Without loss of generality, we assume the parametrization to be counterclockwise.
 Moreover, we have an almost identical arclength parametrization defined by

-With a slight abuse of notation, we denote both of them by $z$.
+With a slight abuse of notation, we denote both of the arclength parametrizations by $z$.
 The identification is harmless and involves a single point.
 At any time it will be made clear by the context which one is the appropriate choice of the arclength parametrization we are considering.
 A first instance of the feature just described appears in the following statement about the existence of well-defined left and right derivatives of the function $z$.
-Strictly speaking, we should define the left derivative $\tilde{z}'_l$ of $\tilde{z}$ on $\tilde{J}$, and the right derivative $z'_r$ of $z$ on $J$. \begin{theorem} The left and right derivatives $z'_l, z'_r$ of $z$ with respect to the Lebesgue measure $m$ on $J$ are well-defined functions from $J$ to $\mathbb{S}^1$, and they coincide $m$-almost everywhere. \end{theorem} In fact, the functions $z'_l, z'_r$ admit well-defined derivatives $m$-almost everywhere. \begin{theorem} The derivatives $z''_l, z''_r$ of $z'_l, z'_r$ with respect to the Lebesgue measure $m$ on $J$ are well-defined $m$-almost everywhere functions from $J$ to $\R^2$, and they coincide $m$-almost everywhere. \end{theorem} Given that, we define the Borel measure $\sigma$ on $J$ by, for every $a,b \in J$, $a \leq b$,
+Strictly speaking, we should define the left derivative $\widetilde{z}'_l$ of $\widetilde{z}$ on $\widetilde{J}$, and the right derivative $z'_r$ of $z$ on $J$. \begin{theorem} The left and right derivatives $z'_l$ and $z'_r$ of $z$ with respect to the Lebesgue measure $m$ on $J$ are well-defined functions from $J$ to $\mathbb{S}^1$, and they coincide $m$-almost everywhere. \end{theorem} In fact, the functions $z'_l$ and $z'_r$ admit well-defined derivatives $m$-almost everywhere. \begin{theorem} The derivatives $z''_l$ and $z''_r$ of $z'_l$ and $z'_r$ with respect to the Lebesgue measure $m$ on $J$ are well-defined $m$-almost everywhere.
+They are functions from $J$ to $\R^2$ and coincide $m$-almost everywhere. \end{theorem} Next, we define the Borel measure $\sigma$ on $J$ as follows.
+For all $a,b \in J$, $a \leq b$ we define

 We denote by $\kappa$ the metric density associated with the absolutely continuous part of $\sigma$ with respect to the Lebesgue measure $m$ on $J$. \begin{theorem} The measure $\sigma$ is positive.
 The function $\kappa$ coincides $m$-almost everywhere with the functions $\det $ and $\det $. \end{theorem} Finally, we define the \emph{affine arclength measure $\nu$} on $J$ by